scds/intro-git/lessons/lesson1.md

 git init
 ```

 Your directory should now be a Git repository.
 If you can't find the `.git` folder, that's alright.
-It's hidden by default and you're never meant to go in it and edit the files.
+It’s hidden by default as you’re not meant to go in there and edit the files.

 ## Displaying a Repository's Status